PehhhpaPig/PFS/README.md

 I apologise that this is very much annoying.
 If at any stage you get an HTML 500 error, lemme know and I can try to remedy.

+## Security Features Digest:
+Implemented Security Features:
+1. Session ID Cookies 128 bits in length with 64 bits of entropy.
+2. Session ID Cookies have 0 lifetime (Requires logging back in with new session everytime session is killed).
+3. Passwords hashed and salted using BCrypt (Method: Hash(Password + Salt) = 60char hash including appended salt
+4. Mandatory 2FA Authentication implemented using a TOTP (Time-based One Time Password) secret - scanned and added to authenticator app of choice to generate passcodes.
+5. TOTP Secrets for 2FA encrypted with Sodium Crypto Secret Box (Takes Encryption key stored on-server in .env in combination with a 24-byte nonce to encrypt TOTP secrets for database storage).
+This means attackers cannot simply breach the database and acquire 2FA secrets of users, they would also have to compromise the entire server to access .env encryption key.
+6. Password Bruteforce protection implemented as a timeout of increasing length after several incorrect password attempts for a given username and given IP address.
+7. 2FA code bruteforce protection implemented as a timeout of increasing length after 3 incorrect 2FA code entries for given username+correct password and given IP address.
+Could run the maths to figure out how long a 2FA breach would statistically take.
+8. Strict types enforced (ie. if an argument is expecting an integer and receives a float, it will error out rather than attempting to cast to int).
+9. Rudimentary user-input sanitisation (white spaces stripped, length enforced, 2FA codes only checked numerically using RegEx). <-- More work needs doing here

+Future Security Features:
+1. Much more heavy duty user-string sanitisation (RegEx would be a friend here).
+2. Encrypt database for prod-build.
+3. Purge database credentials list (add secure password to root, remove additional account).
+4. Anything else?

 ⠀⠀⠀⣴⣿⠟⠁⠀⠀⠀⠀⠀⠀⠀⠘⣿⣷⠀⠀⠀⠀⠀⠀⠀⠀⠀⠉⠉⠛⠿⣿⣿⣶⣶⣿⣇⠀⠀⣼⣿⠇⠀⠀⢀⣴⣿⠟⠉⠉⣿⣿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⣼⣿⠇⢀⣤⣄⠀⠀⠀⠀⠀⠀⠀⣿⣿⠃⠀⠀⠀⠀⠀⠀⣠⣴⣿⠿⣿⣷⣄⠀⠉⢻⣿⣿⣷⣶⣿⡇⠀⠀⢠⣿⡟⠁⠀⠀⢀⣿⡿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀